sanjar-notes/ror/README.md

 The repo also contains notes for:
 1. Ruby language
+2. Ruby on Rails
-2. Rpsec and other ror, ruby ecosystem stuff
+3. Rpsec and other ror, ruby ecosystem stuff